-NSH implementations MUST support MD type = 0x1 and MD Type 0x2 (where the length is of value 0x2).
+NSH implementations MUST support MD type = 0x1 and MD Type = 0x2(where the length is of value 0x2).
 NSH implementations SHOULD support MD Type 0x2 with length > 0x2.
 There exists, however, a middle ground, wherein a device will support MD Type 0x1 (as per the MUST) metadata, yet be deployed in a network with MD Type 0x2 metadata packets.
 In that case, the MD Type 0x1 node, MUST utilize the base header length field to determine the original payload offset if it requires access to the original packet/frame.
+This specification does not disallow the MD Type value from changing along an SFP; however, the specification of the necessary mechanism to allow the MD Type to change along an SFP are outside the scope of this document, and would need to be defined for that functionality to be available.
+Packets with MD Type values not supported by an implementation MUST be silently dropped.

 Next Protocol: indicates the protocol type of the encapsulated data.
 NSH does not alter the inner payload, and the semantics on the inner protocol remain unchanged due to NSH service function chaining.
-Please see IANA Considerations section below.
+Please see the IANA Considerations section below, Section 11.2.5.